nhu92/popgen2021/Population_Structure.md

 The output will have a suffix of `.weir.fst`.
 It contains columns of positions and Fst estimation.

 ## Calculating Fst between *S. nivalis* and *S. reticulata* using 'vcftools'
+As we described above, we do not have datasets for multiple subpopulations.
+However, since *S. nivalis* and *S. reticulata* are closed related species sharing lots of characters, we could try to estimate Fst between these two species to see any outliers denoting the differences in each population.
+> You could find merged VCF as well as the namelist file under `/lustre/scratch/nhu/popgen2021/script/popstruc/`.
 ```bash
 #!/bin/bash
 #SBATCH -J fst_sn_sr